HorstBaerbel/res2h/README.md

 FAQ
 ========
-- **Q:** Why the duplicate code? **A:** I wanted to have monolithic files for C and C++.
-The idea was that including one header and one source file in your project should be enough to get the whole thing running.
 - **Q:** The C++ interface is much better... **A:** Yes.
 It got more love.
 C++ makes stuff much easier to implement.
 I figured the C interface would be used on low-power systems anyway and thus should be slimmer.

 I found a bug or have suggestion